robinlamb/MapMyWorld/README.md

 # Map My World

-In this project, I learned how to use RTAB mapping with a ROS robotics project to have a robot generate a 3D map of an environment using a depth camera..
+In this project, I learned how to use RTAB mapping with a ROS robotics project to have a robot generate a 3D map of an environment using a depth camera.

 ![Image of RTAB](https://github.com/robinlamb/MapMyWorld/blob/master/images/2d_robot_house_map.png)